GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

     })
 ```

-In this case we get much better agreement with the PTHA18 max-stage
+With importance-sampling we get much better agreement with the PTHA18 max-stage
-exceedance-rate curve, compared with the earlier results that used the same number of samples.
+exceedance-rate curve, compared with the earlier Monte-Carlo results using a
+similar sample-size.

 ![plot of chunk ptha18_tonga_point_plot4](figure/ptha18_tonga_point_plot4-1.png)

-In comparison to the previous approaches, importance sampling leads to better representation of scenarios with high
+Compared to the previous approaches, importance sampling better represents scenarios with high
 max-stage values at our Tonga site.
-This is expected because of how we used `event_peak_stage`
-in the definition of the `event_importance_weighted_sampling_probs`.

 ```r
 quantile(event_peak_stage[random_scenarios_stage_weighted$inds], seq(0, 1, len=5), na.rm=TRUE)